Best Cordless Drills

 This handy kit from Makita doesn’t come cheap, but it does come with both an impact driver and a combi drill, so you’ll have the tool you need for every situation you’re likely to come across.
 They’re not the most powerful drills on the market, but they’re more than you need for most household and DIY tasks, and great value for money.
 Unlike other drill sets, which compromise quality for quantity, the Makita set gives you both without cutting any corners.

-Both tools are built solidly and come with an LED light to make it easy to work in the darkest and smallest corners.
+Both tools are built solidly and come with an LED light to make them easy to work in the darkest and smallest corners.
 Aside from that, you won’t find any bells or whistles – but if you’re looking for a reliable set of drills to cover all bases, this Makita twin pack should give you everything you need.

 The best all-round hammer drill for under £370.00